-- Project Resources: Location for storing project images, audio, and video - Index Resources: Location for storing index page images. - File Name Prefix: File names of project related files such as resources and project CSS and JavaScript files will begin with this prefix.
-This option may be used in the scenario that the system needs putting files of multiple projects into one folder. - Restore Defaults: Discard all changes and go back to the default settings.
+- Project ID: An identifier for each project.
+This will be used to identify different projects if multiple projects are embedded within the same page. - Player: Location for storing HTML5 player script and CSS files. - Project Resources: Location for storing project images, audio, and video - Index Resources: Location for storing index page images. - File Name Prefix: File names of project-related files such as resources and project CSS and JavaScript files will begin with this prefix.
+This option may be used in the scenario that the system needs to put files of multiple projects into one folder. - Restore Defaults: Discard all changes and go back to the default settings.